-The revised Statutory Guidance introduced a new categorisation system to assess contaminated land sites.
+The Statutory Guidance utilises a categorisation system to assess contaminated land sites.
 The categories are summarised in figure 4.
+Land placed in categories 1 and 2 will be determined as contaminated land and land placed in categories 3 and 4 will not meet the legal definition of contaminated land.

-The Council will make full use of new technical tools and advice where appropriate (e.g. generic assessment criteria, category 4 screening levels, background concentrations) which are being developed to help in the application of the Statutory Guidance.
+The Council will make full use of new technical tools and advice where appropriate (e.g. generic assessment criteria, category 4 screening levels, background concentrations).